LYMPHOCYTE CLASSIFICATION

 Flow cytometry

-Is a way of counting and sorting lymphocytes in blood based on the CD markers they express on their surface
+Is a way of counting and sorting lymphocytes based on the CD markers they express on their surface.
+In CTCL it is mainly used on blood to look for circulating malignant cells, though it can also be performed on other tissues such as lymph node or bone marrow.

-This means multiple markers can be detected simultaneously on each cell in a single run — you get CD4 counts, CD8 counts, CD4:CD8 ratio, and marker loss information all at once
+The sample is put into suspension and individual cells are passed through a laser one at a time.
+Each cell is tagged with multiple fluorescent antibodies of different colours that target different CD markers, so multiple markers can be detected simultaneously on each cell in a single run — you get CD4 counts, CD8 counts, CD4:CD8 ratio, and marker loss information all at once.

-This is useful because normal T cells express predictable surface proteins including CD7 and CD26, and malignant T cells often lose one or more of these.
-Flow cytometry detects these abnormal cells by identifying what's missing
+This is useful because normal T cells express a predictable set of surface proteins including CD7 and CD26, and malignant T cells often lose one or more of these.
+Flow cytometry detects abnormal cells by identifying what's missing.

-Key findings in CTCL include an increased CD4:CD8 ratio (≥10), loss of CD7 and/or CD26 on CD4+ cells, and an elevated Sézary cell count
+Key findings in CTCL with blood involvement (ie Sézary syndrome or erythrodermic MF) include an increased CD4:CD8 ratio (≥10), loss of CD7 and/or CD26 on CD4+ cells, and an elevated Sézary cell count

 CUTANEOUS LYMPHOMA CLASSIFICATION

-Can divide all lymphoma in to Hodgkin’s and Non Hodgkin’s lymphoma
+Can divide all types of lymphoma in to Hodgkin’s and Non Hodgkin’s lymphoma

 If have a lymphoma on the skin you want to think: